Aznoryusof/abs_sum/README.md

 A demo on applying pre-trained language models to carry out abstractive summarization on conversations.

 ## Installation
-Firstly, clone the repository to a folder of your choice.
+First, clone the repository to a folder of your choice.

 Next install the necessary libraries